ginow/Angular-CRUD-table/README.md

 ## Features
 For demo go to [Angular-CRUD-table](https://ginow.github.io/Angular-CRUD-table/)

-This was buit with the help of Angular material table.
+This was buit with the help of [Angular Material](https://material.angular.io/).

 ### This table is supposed to do the following:
 * Filter